Latent Emissions, Chakaia Booker

 Jeanette Pasin Sloan (American, b.
-1946), Mercato Stripes, 1983, acrylic on canvas.
-Purchased with funds provided by Mr. Mario Pasin
+1946), Mercado Stripes, 1983, Acrylic on canvas.
+Acquired with funds provided by Mr. Mario Pasin 1984.004

 From its earliest years, the University of Notre Dame understood the importance of the visual arts to the academy.
 Rev. Edward Sorin, C.S.C., the University's founder, invited Vatican artist Luigi Gregori (Italian, 1819–1896) to decorate the Basilica of the Sacred Heart, the Main Building, and several other campus buildings.
 Since then, the collection has grown through generous donations and strategic acquisitions.

 Exceptional holdings include the Jack and Alfrieda Feddersen Collection of Rembrandt Etchings, the Noah L. and Muriel Butkin Collection of Nineteenth-Century French Art, the John D. Reilly Collection of Old Master and Nineteenth-Century Drawings, the Janos Scholz Collection of Nineteenth-Century European Photographs, and the Mr. and Mrs. Russell G. Ashbaugh Jr., Collection of Meštrović Sculpture and Drawings.

-As a member of both the American Alliance of Museums (AAM) and the Association of Art Museum Directors, the Museum is an active participant of the Nazi-Era Provenance Internet Portal, which provides a searchable registry of objects in U.S. museum collections that changed hands in continental Europe during the Nazi era (1933–1945).
+As a member of both the American Alliance of Museums (AAM) and the Association of Art Museum Directors, the Museum is an active participant of the Nazi-Era Provenance Internet Portal, which provides a searchable registry of objects in U.S. museum collections that changed hands in Continental Europe during the Nazi era (1933–1945).
 Nazi-era provenance questions should be directed to the associate director, Ann M. Knoll (see staff list for contact information).